 statement, then it is fine).

-Besides the above mentioned core functionality,
+Beside the above mentioned core functionality,

 py2gift provides some extra functions to ease the process of writing questions (modules